Table of contents

 Install Dependencies

-fastmcp wraps the lower-level mcp SDK with a decorator-driven API that eliminates most of the protocol boilerplate.
+fastmcp is used on the server side โ it wraps the lower-level mcp SDK with a decorator-driven API that eliminates most of the protocol boilerplate.
+The client uses the mcp SDK directly, which gives you full control over the session lifecycle.

 Server Code